Six Flags Hurricane Harbor Splashtown: History

 The land that Six Flags Hurricane Harbor Splashtown now occupies was, in the early 1980s, home to a theme park known as Hanna-Barbera Land.
 Hanna-Barbera Land only operated for two seasons before its owners, Kings Entertainment Company, sold the park to private investors.
 The amusement park had all its rides removed, with the new owners installing a water park with several water slides.
 Much of the park's Victorian buildings, street lights and landscaping remained.
 Splashtown USA opened to the public shortly after.

 In the 1990s, the park changed owners twice: first to the Morris Family in 1994, and then to Six Flags in May 1999.
-The acquisition was made by Six Flags to eliminate the park from being a competitor to its Six Flags WaterWorld water park, also located in Houston.
-The park was renamed Six Flags SplashTown in 2000.
+The acquisition was made by Six Flags to eliminate the park from being a competitor to its WaterWorld water park, also located in Houston.

+For most of its ownership under Six Flags, the park was listed as "A Member of the Six Flags Family".
+For the 2005 season, the park was rebranded as Six Flags SplashTown and adorned a new logo.

 Following the closure of Six Flags WaterWorld and the adjacent Six Flags AstroWorld in October 2005, Six Flags engaged in a restructuring of Six Flags SplashTown, which resulted in the termination of the park's General Manager, Operations Manager and Food Service Manager in early November 2005.
 In January 2006, it was announced that the former Operations Manager of WaterWorld would be the new Splashtown Operations Manager.
 Several of WaterWorld's attractions were relocated to SplashTown.
 The park underwent a "facelift" as well as general cleaning to prepare it for its opening day, April 28, 2006.
 The entrance received a new sign, with the addition of renovated buildings and ticket booths.

-In January 2007, Six Flags announced that SplashTown, along with six other parks, would be sold for a total of $312 million.
+In January 2007, Six Flags announced that Six Flags SplashTown, along with six other parks, would be sold for a total of $312 million.
 The agreement saw Six Flags sell the properties to PARC Management, who in turn sold the properties to CNL Lifestyle Properties.
 CNL would then lease the properties back to PARC Management under a 52-year triple-net lease.
 However, after less than three years into the 52-year contracts, CNL terminated their agreements with PARC Management in November 2010.
 In early 2011, CNL appointed Premier Attractions Management, LLC (now Premier Parks, LLC) as the new operators of the park.
 At the time, the limited liability company was led by former Six Flags employees Kieran Burke, the former chairman and CEO, and Gary Story, the former president and chief operating officer.